tungstenfabric/docs/Tungsten Fabric Installation and Upgrade Guide/backup-using-json-50.rst

 **Caution**

-Database backups must be consistent across all systems because the state of the Contrail database is associated with other system databases, such as OpenStack databases.
+Database backups must be consistent across all systems because the state of the TF database is associated with other system databases, such as OpenStack databases.
 Database changes associated with northbound APIs must be stopped on all the systems before performing any backup operation.
 For example, you might block the external VIP for northbound